The American Mirror Project

 Our Origins

-Initially conceived as a Formosa Quartet program offering, the American Mirror Project has expanded to include dialogue and collaborations across the country.
+Initially conceived in 2021 as a Formosa Quartet program offering, the American Mirror Project seeks to examine perceptions and assumptions about American culture through the lens of music and the performing arts, and has expanded to include dialogue and collaborations across the country.
 The project’s inspiration and namesake is “American Mirror” by composer Derrick Skye, a piece that, in Derrick’s words, “reflects on the coming together of cultures in our society, which consists of many generations and descendants of refugees, immigrants, and enslaved people, and how intercultural collaborations are essential to the well-being of American society.”

-Since 2021, we have presented variables of our “American Mirror” program at a number of venues including the Caroline H. Hume Concert Hall at the San Francisco Conservatory of Music, the Freer Gallery of Art at the Smithsonian's National Museum of Asian Art in Washington D.C., the San Diego Museum of Art presented by Art of Élan, the Athenaeum Music & Arts Library, and the Moores Opera House in Houston.
+Since 2021, we have presented the American Mirror Project at a number of venues including the Caroline H. Hume Concert Hall at the San Francisco Conservatory of Music, the Freer Gallery of Art at the Smithsonian's National Museum of Asian Art in Washington D.C., the San Diego Museum of Art presented by Art of Élan, the Athenaeum Music & Arts Library, and the Moores Opera House in Houston.

-In 2023/2024, the American Mirror Project took on a larger format, seeking to examine perceptions and assumptions about American culture through the lens of music and the performing arts, and to invite others across the country to join us in this process.
+During the 2023-2024 season, the American Mirror Project took on a larger format and invited others across the country to join us in this process.

 Does a program mirroring America only include composers widely identified as American, such as Gershwin or Copland?
 What about Art Tatum?
 Whitney Houston?
 Awkwafina?
 Supaman?
 Or J25?
 What does American music really sound like – or, for that matter, what does “American” mean?